JDBC Architecture in Java

 - Receiving the response from the DBMS, translating it into java format, and passing on the same to the java client.

-JDBC compliant drivers are used in java enterprise application for back-end communication.
-There is 180+ number of drivers but all these drivers could be classified into the following four types :
+JDBC compliant drivers are used in java enterprise applications for back-end communication.
+There is 180+ drivers but all these drivers could be classified into the following four types :

 - JDBC-ODBC bridge driver (TYPE-1)